 On completing the Master’s programme Mechanical Engineering you will receive a Master of Science degree.
-Employers in industry will attach a lot of value to your specialized expertise.
-At the same time, you will meet all the requirements of a qualified Mechanical Engineer and be equipped to enter any area of mechanical engineering – not just the area of your Master’s specialization.
+Employers in the industry will attach a lot of value to your specialized expertise.
+At the same time, you will meet all the requirements of a qualified Mechanical Engineer and be equipped to enter any area of mechanical engineering – not just the area of your Master’s specialisation.

 ME job examples

 Demand for mechanical engineers is huge.
 As a Master’s graduate from the UT you will be amply qualified to work in a wide range of companies in a variety of positions.
 Many graduates find jobs in research & development or design & construction.
 In design teams, they take on the role of engineering specialist, integrator and they often serve as team leaders.
 A relatively high number of them go on to manage other engineers in their first job.

 As healthcare and technology become increasingly interwoven, the need for engineers with expertise in the biomechanics is increasing.
 The range of challenges you can take on as a specialist in biomechanical engineering is also expanding all the time.
 Most of our graduates quickly find exciting jobs, for example, with companies such as Demcon, a high-end technology supplier of products and systems, research institute TNO, micro-motor specialist Maxon Motors or engineering firm VIRO.